FAQ

 -

-All TOS versions support up to 16 BIOS drives (A:-P:).
-With HDDRIVER partitions can also be assigned to the drives A: and B:.
-With MagiC HDDRIVER supports up to 25 drives (A:-Z: except U:), with MiNT or Big-DOS up to 31 drives (1:-6: and A:-Z: except U:).
+With TOS HDDRIVER supports 16 drives (A:-P:), because partitions can also be assigned to the drives A: and B:.
+With MagiC, MiNT or Big-DOS HDDRIVER supports 31 drives (A:-Z: except U: and 1: to 6:).

 HDDRUTIL displays the maximum number of drives supported by the current operating system with "System Limits".